Google Knowledge Panel: What You Need to Know

 Wikipedia and Knowledge Panels

-A great deal of the information shown in knowledge panels is drawn from Wikipedia which leads to the commonly held misconception that the two are closely linked – that knowledge panels depend on Wikipedia.
-Although having a Wikipedia page helps to get into the Knowledge Graph which in turn triggers a knowledge panel, it is not necessary – as explained in this article on Search Engine Journal.
+A great deal of the information shown in Knowledge Panels is drawn from Wikipedia which leads to the commonly held misconception that the two are closely linked – that Knowledge Panels depend on Wikipedia.
+Although having a Wikipedia page helps to get into the Knowledge Graph which in turn triggers a Knowledge Panel, it is not necessary – as explained in this case study “How Kalicube Hit the Brand SERP Tipping Point and Why it Matters.”

 Transcript of the video